 Widely used in Asian cooking these tasty chillies can be eaten green or red, fresh or dried making them a versatile variety.
 Happy grown in either a bright spot inside, or a sunny patio, they make a great present for someone that loves their food nice and spicy or why not treat yourself?

-This week's curry chilli plants have loads of shiny green and red fruits and a few flowers with the promise of more fruit to come.
-They will continue to produce plenty of medium-hot chillies well into the autumn.
-Please note: the bottom leaves have been removed to allow the plants to put more energy into growing fruit and bushing out.
-As a result they do look a little bare at their base at the moment but they are still lovely healthy plants.
+This week's curry chilli plants have loads of shiny green and red fruits and are looking great.
+They will continue to produce plenty of medium-hot chillies for some time yet.
+Please note: the lower leaves have been removed to allow the plants to put more energy into growing fruit and bushing out as pictured.

 100cm+ including 3L pot

 These instructions are sent with the plant gift